Yaswanth20/learn-cantrill-io-labs/00-aws-simple-demos/aws-dynamodb-lambda-trigger/Readme.md

 Click Attach Policies

-Your role policies should look something like this (the blurred policy ID will be different for you, so I’ve blurred it out to make it simpler):
+Your role policies should look something like this
 ![Untitled](images/Untitled%208.png)

 This is required so the Lambda function can read from the DynamoDB Stream.
 In the real world this should be locked down a lot further, but in this case, we’re okay with the Lambda having full DynamoDB permissions to ***all*** tables.

 ## Stage 5 - Enabling the DynamoDB Stream

-Head back to the DynamoDB console: [https://ap-southeast-2.console.aws.amazon.com/dynamodbv2/home?region=ap-southeast-2#table?initialTagKey=&name=cat-adoption&tab=streams](https://ap-southeast-2.console.aws.amazon.com/dynamodbv2/home?region=ap-southeast-2#table?initialTagKey=&name=cat-adoption&tab=streams)
+Head back to the DynamoDB console
 Click on the ************************************Export and streams************************************ tab, then under **DynamoDB stream details** click Enable

 On the next page, under **View type**, select ****************“New image”.
 We only care about the new data, we don’t need the previous record data from before it was changed.